Our Planet: Soundtrack

 The soundtrack was released with a compilation of the incidental music specially commissioned for Our Planet.
 The theme song "In This Together", which is a collaboration with English singer and songwriter Ellie Goulding, is also included.

 Broadcast

 Starting from 20 June 2020, the series was aired on Indonesian television network TVRI as a part of Belajar dari Rumah (Study from Home) programming block, made possible by a partnership between the Ministry of Education and Culture and Netflix.
 The broadcast marked the first Netflix original documentary series ever aired on conventional television, alongside a collection of Netflix documentaries included in the partnership.

-During the COVID-19 pandemic, Netflix has made the series available for free streaming on YouTube as an educational resource.
+During the COVID-19 pandemic, Netflix has made the first series available for free streaming on YouTube as an educational resource.